natashiblie/is-london-rainy/README.md

 For each city, the following data was retrieved for 2023:
 - **Daily Precipitation** (`precipitation_sum`) to measure total rainfall.

-## Metrics and Results
+## Metrics

-### Metrics Analysed
-This analysis uses key rainfall metrics to evaluate London’s reputation as a rainy city and compare it with other cities:
+This analysis evaluates London’s reputation as a rainy city by comparing key rainfall metrics with those of other cities.
+Here’s how raininess is defined:

-- **Number of Rainy Days**: Evaluates the frequency of rainy days in London versus other cities.
+- **Number of Rainy Days**: Measures the frequency of rain in London compared to other cities.
-- **Monthly Total Rainfall**: Assesses the volume of rain London receives over time.
+- **Monthly Total Rainfall**: Shows the volume of rain London receives over time.
-- **Average Rain Intensity**: Gauges whether London’s rain tends to be light or heavy.
+- **Average Rain Intensity**: Indicates if London’s rain is typically light or heavy.

-These metrics provide a balanced view of the **frequency, volume and intensity of rainfall**, helping to understand London's weather patterns accurately.

-### Results & Visualisations
-Each metric is visualised to highlight London’s rain characteristics:

-- **Figure 1: Number of Rainy Days - Bar Chart**: London has frequent, light rain, contributing to its "rainy" reputation without significant downpours.
-- **Figure 2: Monthly Total Rainfall - Line Graph**: London experiences a steady rainfall trend throughout the year, showing a consistent but moderate volume of rain.
-- **Figure 3: Average Rain Intensity - Bar Chart**: London’s rain is generally light, which differs from the intense rain often depicted in movies.

-Detailed visualisations for these findings are available in the Jupyter Notebook named 'NB01 - Simple Data Analysis.ipynb'.

 ## Conclusion